ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 PowerHA continuously monitors application and system health.
 When a system or application failure occurs, workloads are automatically moved to a healthy node, minimizing downtime and maintaining service availability.

 - **Data consistency with shared storage**
-PowerHA uses shared storage to ensure application data remains consistent across cluster nodes.
+PowerHA uses shared storage to ensure that application data remains consistent across cluster nodes.
 This allows workloads to resume quickly after a failover without data corruption or manual recovery steps.

 - **Centralized management through IBM Cloud**
 High availability configurations are managed through the IBM Cloud platform.
-Customers can deploy and manage PowerHA-enabled environments using the IBM Cloud console, APIs, or automation tools.
+Customers can deploy and manage PowerHA-enabled environments by using the IBM Cloud console, APIs, or automation tools.

 - **Usage-based billing**
 PowerHA on PowerVS follows a usage-based pricing model.
-You are billed only for the compute and storage resources used, providing cost efficiency without the need to provision idle standby capacity.
+You are billed only for the compute and storage resources that are used, providing cost efficiency without the need to provision idle standby capacity.

 - **Native IBM Cloud integration**
 PowerHA is tightly integrated with IBM Cloud infrastructure, including networking, identity and access management, and monitoring services.
 This integration ensures a consistent operational experience across PowerVS environments.